frontendbabel/frontendbabel.github.com/src/documents/articles/bem-with-css-preprocessors/index.html.md

 }
 ```

-Here you group styles for the element and its suppliments in a very natural way; this will make it easier to find them
+Here you group styles for the element and its supplements in a very natural way; this will make it easier to find them
 across the source code.

 As is the convention, the element modifier must not influence inner elements.
 Placing it in the 3rd level of selectors
 you provide error protection.
 But I can imagine cases when it is handy to place a modifier into the 2nd level and so to
 repeat the element name.

-I believe that it is a bad practise to divide a modifier name into parts or separate its key and value parts.
+I believe that it is a bad practice to divide a modifier name into parts or separate its key and value parts.
 Excessive
 structure would make code less readable and so you can easily loose context.

 ### Modifiers fit the 2nd level and can cause cascade